-Pour the nacho cheese sauce mixture into a pan, along with salsa, the other half of green chiles, and Earth Balance.
+Step 5: Pour the nacho cheese sauce mixture into a pan, along with salsa, the other half of the green chiles, and vegan butter.
 Heat on medium heat.
-Cook until the Earth Balance melts.
+Cook until the vegan butter melts.

 Vegan macaroni and cheese with nacho cheese sauce, what could be better?
 This spicy comfort food is the stuff dreams are made of!